-- Fuse your heavy-duty gear right to the nose of your truck, SUV or van with the Draw-Tite Front Mount Trailer Hitch
+- Fuse that heavy-duty gear to your front-end with a Draw-Tite Front Mount Trailer Hitch

-- With a line pull capacity of 9,000 lbs, it's ideal for holding hard-pulling winches
+- Features line pull capacity of 9,000 lbs — ideal for hard-pulling winches

 - Features a 2” receiver tube opening

-- Draw-Tite stands by your Front Mount Trailer Hitch with a Lifetime Warranty
+- Draw-Tite Front Mount Trailer Hitches come with a Lifetime Warranty

 Draw-Tite Front Mount Trailer Hitches Customer Reviews